 When you append a program, it is loaded without deleting the existing program.
 The new symbols will be added in a tree with the executable file name as the root.

 To append the program "module2.x" to the current program without setting the program counter:

-Program Load Append All No\Pc\Set module2
+Program Load Append All No_Pc_Set module2

-To specify demand loading of symbols
+To turn demand loading of symbols on or off